Gilgamech/website/www/Gillogisms.md

 1. Stephen Strange Syndrome - having such high skill levels in so many areas that most people can't provide more assistance than you can do yourself, and so can only provide malassistance.
 1. Sticks and stones might only break my bones, but certain words will ensure I never eat again. - 2023
 1. Stop solving problems you don't have. - 2019.
 Stop letting other people give you their problems for free. - 2023
-1. Storing energy in the form of a question?
+1. Storing energy in the form of a question? - 2021
 1. Stratify, stratify.
 (Paraphrase of Thoreau.
-Dunbar's number management through classism.)
+Dunbar's number management through classism.) - 2014
-1. Study science and engineering in your 20s, art history in your 30s, & geopolitics in your 40s.
+1. Study science and engineering in your 20s, art history in your 30s, & geopolitics in your 40s. - 2021
 1. Stunt-driven story - stunts occur and characters/plot points are written to connect them.
 (This is Tom Cruise's Mission Impossible franchise.)
 1. Stupidity is exhausting because it means doing everything the hard way, and sometimes twice or more. - 2023
 1. Subluminal subliminal - a message traveling slower than the speed of light, but faster than average human awareness.
 1. Subscreen is what sailors use to prevent subburn.
 1. Sunlight is actually a terrible disinfectant, and greatly encourages bacteria growth.
 1. Super-dehydrangia (go drink some water)- 2023
-1. Supersize your nothing burger.
+1. Supersize your nothing burger. - 2020
 1. Supporting the draft, but the draft from a window, not a government draft. - 2024
 1. Suspend your disbelief from the ceiling. - 2024
+1. Symbolic Links (symlinks) are the file system version of byRef instead of byVal. - 2024

 ### T

 1. T-Rex had arms solely for male-male combat, because they would perform the male combat mating display by chest-bumping each other and flailing with their sharp claws against the other's chest, until one admitted defeat. (from YDAW?
 Also this sounds like Dino Sumo.)
 Hunting was entirely different: chasing prey jaws-first.
 (Is the mating display always so different from an interspecies hunting attack?
 Also, is this supported by dimorphism on female claws?
 Or did the females also chest-bump to fight over resources?) - 2022
 1. Talking about the x-direction is an x-position exposition. - 2022
 1. Tankie = a person so authoritarian that they would literally send a tank to run you over if they don't like what you're doing. - 2023
 1. Taoist toast the summation of Creation.
 1. Tazer - EMP that disables humans.
 (We heal quickly so it's only temporary.
 Needs to pierce the thin inert skin and enter any 2 saline packets.)
 1. Teach just enough to make them into good customers.
 1. Team Trash Panda - We take only the best of the worst.
 (While playing Roblox Energy Assault.) - 2022
 1. Tech companies are Ponzi schemes until the investors force management to stumble in the general direction of profitability.
 Most give up after barely reaching Advertising, not even trying to reach Value-Add or partnering with other tech companies to Assemble Components.
 1. Tech is equal parts automation and abeyance.
 (Scale what you can, ignore what you cannot, and have the wisdom to know the difference?)- 2023
 1. Thank you for putting up with me. - 2023
 1. The 4 basic colors are CMYK as Carbon (and Nitrogen), Manganese, Yttrium, Potassium (and Chlorine aka black salt)
 1. The Algorithm becomes one of your 5 friends.
 How does this affect you - formally, contextually, emotionally?
 (You're the average of the 5 people you spend the most time with.)
 1. The American Flying Fork is stupid, and we should learn to cut with our left hands. - 1993 (The author hs been using the 'Reverse European' eating style since the 1990s, holding the fork with his right hand and cutting with his left hand.)